Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Derivation of the Pauli Generator

 Note that the above expression simplifies to $\mathcal{P}^{(j)}=Z_j$ for $n=1$, making it consistent with the case of a non-entangling single-qubit rotation.
-Equation~\eqref{eq:Generator} in the main text is simply a short notation for Eq.~\eqref{eq:GeneratorCases}.
+Equation~\ref{eq:Generator} in the main text is simply a short notation for equation~\ref{eq:GeneratorCases}.